 - U.S. District Court District of Minnesota

-Pat Mascia is the head of firm’s Real Estate section and has nearly 27 years of experience as a commercial real estate lawyer, investor, asset manager, finance and dispositions professional and developer.
+Pat Mascia is the firm’s Real Estate section leader and has nearly 27 years of experience as a commercial real estate lawyer, investor, asset manager, finance and dispositions professional and developer.
 His principal areas of practice are: